Build vs. Buy: The Pitfalls of Building your in-house Software Integration Solution

 These costs can be significantly reduced by using the right commercial integration software.
 These products all come with support agreements that allow the companies to integrate their data and information to leverage the significant expertise of the developers and engineers within the integration software firm.

-These experts also have teams responsible for maintaining the software documentation providing needed training.
+These experts also have teams responsible for maintaining the software documentation and providing needed training.
 They even work with their clients on troubleshooting specific issues and provide the required support along the way.

 Changes